John Krasinski Responds To Amy Schumer's Joke About His "Pretend" Marriage

 Actors and spouses Emily Blunt and John Krasinski have been crowned couple goals over the years, but their friend and fellow celebrity Amy Schumer isn’t buying it.
 If you ask her, the A-list couple’s happy marriage is one big public relations stunt.

-After months of being pushed back amidst the ongoing global pandemic, A Quiet Place II was finally released to the public, making a pandemic record-breaking $37 (£26) million dollars in its first weekend at the box office.
-Fans of the 2018 thriller swarmed cinemas to check out its delayed follow-up, which sees Blunt reprising her roles as a family trying to survive the post-apocalyptic creatures hunting them down.
-The sequel lays the groundwork for how the monsters came to terrorise the world and explores the adventures of Blunt’s character as a widow desperately trying to keep her kids safe after the untimely passing of her husband in the first film.
+After months of being pushed back amidst the ongoing global pandemic, A Quiet Place II was finally released to the public, making a pandemic record-breaking $37 million dollars in its first weekend at the box office.
+Fans of the 2018 thriller swarmed theaters to check out its delayed follow-up, which sees Blunt and Krasinski reprising their roles as a family trying to survive the post-apocalyptic creatures hunting them down.
+The sequel lays the groundwork for how the monsters came to terrorize the world and explores the adventures of Blunt’s character as a widow desperately trying to keep her kids safe after the untimely passing of her husband in the first film.

 Advertisement